maxfriedrich/yaniv/README.md

 as a REST API with [Server-sent events](https://en.wikipedia.org/wiki/Server-sent_events) push and a [Preact frontend](frontend).

+Try it out on [maxfrie.uber.space](https://maxfrie.uber.space)! (automatically deployed from the master branch using the "production build" action)

 ## Development mode

 - Run the backend on localhost:9000: